laszloszurok/hugo-website/content/arch-notes/post-installation.md

 Type=Application
 ```

-Now lightdm is configured, but you have to enable it with [systemctl](https://wiki.archlinux.org/index.php/Systemd).
+Now lightdm is configured, but you have to enable it with {{< target-blank title="systemctl" url="https://wiki.archlinux.org/index.php/Systemd" >}}.
 This way lightdm will automatically launch when you boot up your computer.
 ```terminal
 systemctl enable lightdm
 ```

 If you want to set a wallpaper for the greeter, you can set it through the lightdm-slick-greeter configuration file, but there is a nice graphical tool in the AUR called
-[lightdm-settings](https://github.com/linuxmint/lightdm-settings) which lets you manage the greeter's settings in an easy way.
+{{< target-blank title="lightdm-settings" url="https://github.com/linuxmint/lightdm-settings" >}} which lets you manage the greeter's settings in an easy way.

-To lock the screen after inactivity, you can use [light-locker](https://github.com/the-cavalry/light-locker) (install it with pacman).
+To lock the screen after inactivity, you can use {{< target-blank title="light-locker" url="https://github.com/the-cavalry/light-locker" >}} (install it with pacman).

-You can find [slock](https://tools.suckless.org/slock/) between my suckless builds, which is a very lightweight screen locker utility, but I recommend light-locker if you use lightdm.
+You can find {{< target-blank title="slock" url="https://tools.suckless.org/slock/" >}} between my suckless builds, which is a very lightweight screen locker utility, but I recommend light-locker if you use lightdm.

 If you don't want a display manager you can just log in through the tty and use startx to launch a graphical session.